juigmend/Predict-stocks-with-vanilla-network/README.md

 ## Summary

-Prediction of whether a stock's price will rise or decrease the following week.
+Predict whether a stock's price will rise or decrease the following week.

 ## Background